 Noga Kainan has served as a member of our board of directors since February 2021.
 Ms. Kainan established in 2008 the forum for owners, chairpersons and CEOs of the leading companies in the Israeli economy.
 Ms. Kainan also serves as chairperson of the CFO Forum, which brings together the CFOs of the leading companies in the economy, since she established it in 1997.
 Her public activities include membership in committees in the Israeli Prime Minister's Office, member in the Board of Trustees of Bar Ilan University, the College of Management in Israel, and the council of NGO for IDF soldiers' welfare.
 Ms. Kainan heads an association that she founded to promote the integration of autistic students in academia.
-Ms. Kainan served as a director of the following companies traded on the Tel Aviv Stock Exchange: Bizportal Ltd., Poalim I.B.I - Managing & Underwriting Ltd. and Analyst Provident Funds Ltd. She also served as a representative at the International Association of Financial Executives Institutes (IAFEI) and as Chair of the Founding Committee of the Organization of Foreign Companies traded in the U.S. Ms. Kainan, co-authored " Israel - Success Story," translated to English under the name: " Israel - Island of Success."
-Ms. Kainan has a bachelor's degree in art and literature from Haifa University and an M.B.A. from Tel Aviv University.
+Ms. Kainan served as a director of the following companies traded on the Tel Aviv Stock Exchange: Bizportal Ltd., Poalim I.B.I - Managing & Underwriting Ltd. and Analyst Provident Funds Ltd. She also served as director at Oil Refineries Ltd. before the company was listed on the Tel Aviv Stock Exchange.
+She served as a representative at the International Association of Financial Executives Institutes (IAFEI) and as Chair of the Founding Committee of the Organization of Foreign Companies traded in the U.S. Ms. Kainan has a bachelor's degree in art and literature from Haifa University and an M.B.A. from Tel Aviv University.

 Dan Suesskind has served as a member of our board of directors since February 2021.
 Mr. Suesskind served as the Chief Financial Officer of Teva Pharmaceutical Industries Ltd. ("Teva") from 1977 to 2008 and as a director of Teva for several periods of time, until 2018.
 Mr. Suesskind also served as a director of the following companies: Redhill Biopharma Ltd., Syneron Medical Ltd., Migdal Ltd., Ness Technologies Inc., The First International Bank of Israel, First International Selective Investment - Portfolio Management Company LTD, Lanoptics Ltd., ESC Medical Systems and the Hadassah Medical Center in Jerusalem.
 Mr. Suesskind is currently a director of Nexfar Limited - China, Israel Corporation Ltd. and The Jerusalem Foundation.
 His public activities include membership in the Investment Committee of the Israeli Academy of Sciences and Humanities, member in the Board of Trustees of The Hebrew University and the Board of Trustees of the Ben Gurion University.
 Mr. Suesskind has a bachelor's degree in economics and political science from the Hebrew University of Jerusalem.
+Am.
+B.A. from the University of Massachusetts, and a Certificate in Business Administration from the Hebrew University of Jerusalem.